WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 **8 Is there a single point of compromise during recovery?**

-The procedure of the recovery process should be considered carefully, as this is where operations take place which present a great threat if compromised, such as the reconstruction of a private key.
-Therefore one should consider factors such as where computation takes place, does any information remain in memory, where are the results, such as private keys, stored afterwards.
+The procedure of the recovery process should be considered carefully, as this is where operations take place that present a great threat if compromised, such as the reconstruction of a private key.
+Therefore one should consider factors such as where computation takes place, whether any information remain in memory, and where the results such as private keys are stored afterwards.
 In some cases it is appropriate to use Trusted Execution Environments (TEEs).

 **9 Is anonymity of the trusted peers maintained?**